LEOŠ JANÁČEK'S COMPLETE SOLO PIANO WORKS

-During the thirty years separating his first and last piano opus, the composer tried out numberless experiments, and yet some crucial themes come up again; the imprint of his unique musical DNA is discernible from his very first opus.
+The thirty years separating his first and last piano opus, represent a transition from Classical to Romantic.
+Yet some essential themes come up again; the imprint of his unique musical DNA is discernible throughout his oeuvre.

 Six Bagatelles op.
 126

 Concerto No. 1 in C Major